« Crackdown on Ukraine’s largest church is ‘full-fledged Satanism’ – MedvedevThe Western World Has Succumbed to Tyranny »

 The Georgian government declared it was acting as any sovereign and independent state would to defend itself against violent secessionists and Russian aggression.
 South Ossetians accused Georgia of deceitfulness and treachery.

 When Putin was told how Russian women and children had been run down by American tanks he became enraged.
-He called all the Russian generals to meet with him in the Moscow Kremlin where they decided to bring every available Russian weapons to bear against Georgia, with the exception of nuclear missiles.
+He called all the Russian generals to meet with him in the Moscow Kremlin where they decided to bring every available Russian weapon to bear against Georgia, with the exception of nuclear missiles.
 Although the old Soviet Union had collapsed, and Russia was greatly weakened the Russians retaliated with the full might of their remaining army and Airforce against the forces of Georgia, America, and Israel.

 The Russians used tens of thousands of old Katyusha rockets they had stored in warehouses since World War two.
 For seventy-two hours Katyushas rained down on Georgia.
 Secret Russian weapons were also used to literally melt the American Abrams tanks down to their treads.
 When the three-day rain of death had ended, there wasn't a tree or a blade of grass remaining where military bases had once stood.
 Mikheil Saakashvili's army had been devastated along with the Americans and Israelis.
 Saakashvili's defeat resulted in Georgia's loss of all claims to the separatist regions in the Caucasus, South Ossetia and Abkhazia.